adiabvs/loyaltymanagement/BRAND_CUSTOMER_MAPPING.md

 ## Overview

-The system uses the **last 10 digits of phone numbers** to automatically associate customers with brands.
-This allows customers to see campaigns from brands that share the same phone number pattern, even if they haven't visited yet.
+The system **ALWAYS uses the last 10 digits of phone numbers** as the primary method to automatically associate customers with brands.
+This is the main way customers see campaigns from brands - by matching the last 10 digits of their phone numbers.

 ## How It Works